 Regardless of style, hearing aids work in two different ways depending on how they are electronically programmed.
 Our Audiologist can match you with the right option for your needs.

 Analog Hearing Aids

 These aids convert sound waves into electrical signals which are then amplified and transmitted back to the ear.
 They can be custom-made to fit each patient’s hearing needs.
-They can altered by the patient and customized for different listening environments.
+They can be altered by the patient and customized for different listening environments.
 Analog aids can be used in any style of hearing aid.

 Digital Hearing Aids